 A wide range of factors determine your car insurance premium.
 These factors include things beyond your control, such as your age or gender.
 But you can influence a few, including your driving record, credit rating, and annual mileage.

-In this article, you’ll learn how insurers use car mileage as a rate factor.
-We’ll tell you about pay-per-mile or usage-based insurance companies and how they differ from regular insurers.
-Finally, we’ll answer a few common questions about how insurers use mileage as a car insurance rate factor.
+In this article, you’ll learn how insurers determine rates based on how many miles you drive in a year.
+We’ll tell you about pay-per-mile or usage-based insurance and how it differ from regular coverage.
+Finally, we’ll answer a few common questions about how yearly mileage is a rate factor.

-Your car’s annual mileage is a major rate factor.
-Insurers look at this metric because it can help them predict your overall risk of filing claims.
+Your car’s yearly mileage is a major rate factor, because it can help insurers predict your overall risk of filing claims.
 When you’re on the road more often and for longer periods of time, there is a higher chance that you could end up in an accident.
 In other words, there’s more opportunity for error.

 How Many Miles You Drive Per Year

-The average amount of miles you drive per year is one of the stats your insurer will take a look at.
-Driving more miles on average each year will cause you to pay more for your car insurance.
-Driving fewer miles per year means you’ll likely pay less for your insurance.
+The average mileage per year is one of the stats your insurer will take a look at.
+Putting more miles on your car will cause your premium to rise.
+Reducing your driving means you’ll likely pay less for coverage.

-According to Kelley Blue Book, driving 7,000 or fewer miles annually will get you the biggest discount with most insurers.
-Insurers usually consider this to be “occasional driving.”
-You may also see insurers call this type of driving, “pleasure use.”
+According to Kelley Blue Book, driving 7,000 or fewer miles annually will get you the biggest low mileage discount.
+Insurers sometimes refer to this as “occasional driving” or “pleasure use.”

 How Long Your Commute Is

-Typically, insurers won’t raise your rates unless you drive more than 20 miles to work each day.
+Typically, your rates won’t go up unless you drive more than 20 miles to work each day.
 Insurers usually ask you to disclose this information when you apply for a policy.
 If you move or change your workplace, you’ll want to tell them so you don’t accidentally pay more than you need to.

 You should also note that some providers will factor in the location of your commute.
 Commuting in a rural area is less risky than if you were to drive through a densely populated city.